-Programs in Inner City Studies (lCSE) are offered at the Jacob H. Carruthers Center for Inner City Studies (CCICS), 700 East Oakwood Boulevard, 60653, in the heart of Chicago's historic Bronzeville community.
-The scholar/ activist thrust is the overriding entity that drives the community and academic programming of the ICSE programs of the Carruthers Center.
+Programs in Urban Community Studies (UCS) are offered at the Jacob H. Carruthers Center for Inner City Studies (CCICS), 700 East Oakwood Boulevard, 60653, in the heart of Chicago's historic Bronzeville community.
+The scholar/activist thrust is the overriding entity that drives the community and academic programming of the programs of the Carruthers Center.

-The Programs in Inner City Studies, through the Goodwin College of Education, offer the following degrees:
+The Programs in Urban Community Studies, through the Goodwin College of Education, offer the following degrees:

-Minor in Inner City Careers (18 credit hours)
+Minor in Urban Community Studies (18 credit hours)

-Specific Goals of the Minor in Inner City Careers
+Specific Goals of the Minor in Urban Community Studies

-- Gain knowledge of the specific cultural, political, economic, and cultural issues inherent in the inner city milieu.
+- Gain knowledge of the specific social, political, economic, and cultural issues related to urban communities.

-- Value cultural diversity and individual differences in inner city environments.
+- Value cultural diversity and individual differences in urban environments.

 - Engage in positive interactions with key stakeholders in community settings or educational settings.